Cycling Day Tours - Ronda

 Beginning in Montejaque village, ride through dramatic mountains and cork oak forest to Grazalema.
 Cycle to the top of Las Palomas Pass (nearly 1400m) for amazing views, then a fast 14km descent to Zahara village.

 41km 1058m ⬆︎

-A challenging ride for strong riders who enjoy long ascents and fast descents.
-Climb high to the Africa Mirador for fabulous views across the Med to Africa.
+A challenging road ride for strong riders who enjoy long ascents and fast descents.
+From Jimera village, climb high to the Africa Mirador for fabulous views across the Med to Africa.
+Twisting mountain climbs throughout.

 45km 1363m ⬆︎